How Do I Run the if Statement Again if User Pressed Wrong Choice in Python

 Let'southward break this down in more detail:

-• The procedure starts when a while loop is found during the execution of the plan.
+- The procedure starts when a while loop is found during the execution of the plan.

-• If the condition is Truthful, the statements that belong to the loop are executed.
+, the statements that belong to the loop are executed. - The while loop condition is checked again.

-• If the condition evaluates to Truthful again, the sequence of statements runs again and the procedure is repeated.
+again, the sequence of statements runs again and the procedure is repeated. - When the condition evaluates to

-• When the condition evaluates to False, the loop stops and the program continues across the loop.
+, the loop stops and the program continues across the loop.

 One of the most important characteristics of while loops is that the variables used in the loop condition are non updated automatically.
-We take to update their values explicitly with our code to make sure that the loop will eventually end when the condition evaluates to Fake.
+We take to update their values explicitly with our code to make sure that the loop will eventually end when the condition evaluates to Fake

 🔹 General Syntax of While Loops